 For a convenient checklist and more booth sale tips, check out GSNorCal’s Booth Sales & Etiquette!

-3. Plan a field trip or event to celebrate the end of Cookie sales
+3. Plan a field trip or event to celebrate the end of the Cookie Program

 Need more field trip ideas?
-Take a peek at GSNorCal’s Activity Finder for plenty of other events and programs that your girls can fund with their Cookie sales!
+Take a peek at GSNorCal’s Activity Finder for plenty of other events and programs that your girls can fund with their Cookie earnings!

 4. Do some comparison shopping